 Not far from where the river meets the sea is the famous Balzi Rossi beach.
 When heading to nearby France you will come across the Hanbury Botanical Gardens, and as you cross the French border, you will be captivated by the charm of Mentone, Nice and Antibes, where famous artists such as MATISSE, PICASSO and CHAGALL lived and worked.
 In addition, not too far from Torri Superiore, there are the Italian villages of Dolceacqua, Apricale, Airole and the ancient hamlet of Ventimiglia, all are still preserved with their authentic atmosphere and unique character.

-Messy Lab has recently started collaborating with Cascina Malerbe in San Raffaele Cimena (TO) and together with Stefania Spanedda, we are developing a new project to promote rural and responsible tourism in Piedmont through ceramic courses.
+Since 2019 Messy Lab has started collaborating with Cascina Malerbe in San Raffaele Cimena (TO) and together with Stefania Spanedda, we are developing a new project to promote rural and responsible tourism in Piedmont through ceramic courses.